qkost/raiders-of-the-lost-dice/Session Notes/Session 47 - Xyrrath.md

 	* Tato closed distance
 	* Ember threw out some fireballs
 	* The beholder, Xyrrath unleashed many eyestalk attacks (from the tendrils on the floor), knocking Grogar out of the sky and unconcious
-	* Amazing saves by Kelward and Tato to avoid certain death
+	* Amazing saves by Kelward and Tato to avoid certain death from beams of fire, lightning, and necrosis
-	* Ember and Tato drained the beholder's resistances, which exploded one of the eyestalks each time, dealing damage to it
+	* Ember and Tato drained the beholder's resistances, which exploded one of the eyestalks each time, dealing massive damage to it
-	* As Xyrrath retreated to a save distance, the booming blade
+	* As Xyrrath tried to retreat to a more advantageous position, Kelward's booming blade knocked the last bit of life out of it
+* Aftermath
+	* Kelward caught his fall by stabbing a blade into the side of the massive beholder-like mound of flesh
+	* Ember healed Grogar
+	* Kelward started cutting up beholder and got covered in puss
+	* Ember discovered that the obelisk had an extremely powerful abjuration magic and was some sort of divine anchor holding something.
+The beholder was slowly chipping away at these protections, trying to destroy the obelisk.

 ## Prep
 ### 1. Review Characters